Zirconia Crowns: Pros, Cons & Costs

 Zirconia crowns look closer to tooth color than metal crowns, but they are not as easy to match as ceramic.
 As such, they are often coated with ceramic, but this makes the outer shell not as strong and more prone to chipping.

-Zirconia crowns can fail if not prepped correctly.
+Zirconia crowns can fail if not prepared correctly.
 Not all dentists are trained properly in preparing the tooth for a zirconia crown.
 And not all zirconia is created equal.
 The formulation of some zirconia may not be as strong as it should be.
+If you don’t visit the right doctor, you could be asked to pay your original fee again to a doctor who can properly handle the task.

 A zirconia crown can be placed in one or two visits, depending on the technology your dentist has in their office.
-The procedure will look like this:
+The procedure will involve the following steps:

-4. An impression is taken of your tooth and bite.
+• Measurement: An impression is taken of your tooth and bite.
+This will guide the manufacture of your crowns.

 Zirconia crowns can provide a high level of strength and durability.
 They offer convenience, as they require fewer office visits to place.
 They can eliminate the need to use a temporary crown.